Mobility case studies & demos in Michigan

 Magna and Continental cross-border drive

 In August of 2017, Continental AG and Magna International Inc. each test drove automated vehicles over 300 miles with two international border crossings along the way.
-This called for partnerships across borders as well, and included PlanetM, Michigan Department of Transportation (MDOT), and Ontario Ministry of Transportation (OMT).
+This called for partnerships across borders as well, and included PlanetM, the Michigan Department of Transportation (MDOT), and the Ontario Ministry of Transportation (OMT).

 The two cars drove almost completely automated during the drive, and Magna and Continental had the opportunity to test the CAV technology in conditions not offered in traditional testing facilities or roadways.
-They crossed under the Detroit Windsor Tunnel into Canada, where the cars would not have access to GPS signal, and took the Blue Water Bridge back into Michigan where the technology interacted with the infrastructure that consisted almost entirely of metal.
+They crossed under the Detroit Windsor Tunnel into Canada, where the cars did not have access to GPS signal, and took the Blue Water Bridge back into Michigan where the technology interacted with the infrastructure that consisted almost entirely of metal.